OctopusDeploy/blog/blog/2021-03/octopus-release-2020-6/index.md

 ![Octopus Global Search for account](global-search-account.png "width=500")

-We've introduced a Search field to the Octopus UI to help you:
+We've introduced a Search field to the Octopus Web Portal to help you:

-* navigate Octopus faster,
+* Navigate Octopus faster.
-* find and invoke actions with a few keystrokes, and
+* Find and invoke actions with a few keystrokes.
-* quickly find server-side resources within a Space and go directly to them with ease.
+* Quickly find server-side resources within a Space and go directly to them with ease.

 Global Search benefits all Octopus users.
 It helps first-time users to gain confidence with Octopus and find what they need without knowing where to look, and allows advanced users to navigate even faster than before.